 On August 2, 2022, President Tsai Ing-wen attended the 2022 Indigenous Peoples Rights Forum.
-Speaking at the event, she expressed the the National Human hope Commission (NHRC) would maintain its independence, align itself with international human rights standards, promote understanding of indigenous rights within Taiwanese society, learn from indigenous peoples, and pay homage to them.
+Speaking at the event, she expressed the hope that the National Human Rights Commission (NHRC) would maintain its independence, align itself with international human rights standards, promote understanding of indigenous rights within Taiwanese society, learn from indigenous peoples, and pay homage to them.